Bypassing the Monster: A Faster and Simpler Optimal Algorithm for Contextual Bandits under Realizability: Proof of Theorem and Theorem

 \subsection{Per-Epoch Properties of the Algorithm}

-We start to utilize the specific properties of our algorithm to prove our regret bound.
-We start from some per-epoch properties that always hold for our algorithm regardless of its performance in other epochs.
+We start to utilize the specific properties of our algorithm's action selection kernels to prove our regret bound.
+We start with some per-epoch properties that always hold for our algorithm regardless of its performance in other epochs.
+All results in this part hold for both Setup \ref{setup:1} and Setup \ref{setup:2}.

-As we mentioned in the main article, a starting point of our proof is to translate the action selection kernel $p_m(\cdot|\cdot)$ into an ``equivalent'' distribution over policies $Q_m(\cdot)$.
-Lemma \ref{lm:map} provides a justification of such translation by showing the existence of a probabilitically-equivalent $Q_m$ for every $p_m(\cdot|\cdot)$.
+As we mentioned in the main article, a starting point of our proof is to translate the action selection kernel $p_m(\cdot\mid\cdot)$ into an equivalent distribution over policies $Q_m(\cdot)$.
+Lemma \ref{lm:map} provides a justification of such translation by showing the existence of an equivalent $Q_m$ for every $p_m(\cdot\mid\cdot)$.